-Prostate cancer is the most commonly diagnosed cancer in Australia with more than 20,000 men diagnosed annually.
-Currently in Australia, 1 in 7 men are estimated to be diagnosed with prostate cancer by age 75 and 1 in 5 by age 85.
+Prostate cancer is the most commonly diagnosed cancer in Australia with approximately 20,000 men diagnosed annually.
+Currently in Australia, 1 in 6 men are estimated to be diagnosed with prostate cancer by the age of 85.

 As our population ages and more effective treatments emerge, the number of men in our community, and their families living with the consequences of prostate cancer is set to dramatically increase.
-There are currently estimated to be 120,000 Australian men living with prostate cancer and this is expected to increase to 267,000 by 2017.
+There are currently estimated to be over 200,000 Australian men living after a prostate cancer diagnosis.

 More research is needed to discover ways of improving the quality of life of those affected by prostate cancer, and this is where you can help.